- Search The Registry

 Yaphet Kotto, a Black actor, was born on this date in 1937.

-Yaphet Frederick Kotto was born in New York Cit.
-His father was an Igbo Jewish man from Cameroon and Kotto is a practicing Jew by faith.
+Yaphet Frederick Kotto was born in New York City.
+His father was an Igbo Jewish man from Cameroon and Kotto was a practicing Jew by faith.
 His father was royalty in Cameroon, making Yaphet the son of the Crown Prince of the Royal Bell family of the Doualla region of West Africa's Cameroon.

 He recently claimed to have uncovered proof that he is the great-great-great-grandson of Britain's Queen Victoria.
 According to Kotto, the queen's son Prince Albert Edward VII had an illicit affair with Princess Nakande, daughter of King Doualla Manga Bell, producing the light-skinned Alexander Bell, Kotto's great-grandfather, but the deputy press secretary to Queen Elizabeth categorically refuted the story saying, "...
 Edward VII never visited Cameroon."